alexanderenrique/alexanderenrique.github.io/docs/microelectronics/Smart-T-Bird.md

 - I just want it to connect right away when powered up, and it doesn't matter if either lost power at any point or anything
 - Before these changes, it might take 2-3 reboots to connect
 ### 07/30/2025:
-- the TMP36 sensor seems pretty dang innacurate like there is a big offset of 15C, I guess this can have to do with the actual power supply voltage, the ADC quality, even noise from the wifi
+- the TMP36 sensor seems pretty dang inaccurate like there is a big offset of 15C, I guess this can have to do with the actual power supply voltage, the ADC quality, even noise from the wifi
 - So I added an offset but idk if it's linear.
 Should still be close enough for non-mission critical stuff
 - Also wrote code for an SHT sensor so I could measure office temperature, and further calibrate the TMP36
-- Might still use the SHT31 code fo
+- Might still use the SHT31 code for

 ### 07/29/2025:
-- wired upt the TMP36 sensor, got it working easily enough
+- wired up the TMP36 sensor, got it working easily enough
-- learned about how the envirnmental variables work in PlatformIO
+- learned about how the environmental variables work in PlatformIO
 - Tried learning about how to structure much more complicated programs, there'll be a lot of nodes with different environments, and main.cpp files

 ### 07/28/2025: